crapp/ealogger/README.md

 This will install libsimplelogger to /usr/local/include on Unix systems.
 You may also use different generators for other platforms.
 This is useful on MacOs or Windows.
-CMake allows you to generate Visual Studio or XCode project files to build the library.
+CMake allows you to generate Visual Studio or XCode project files in order to build the library.

 ##Usage##

 Usage of this Library is quite simple.
+Please refer to the html documentation of the library located in the [doc](https://github.com/crapp/simplelogger/tree/master/doc) folder.

 ##License##